fenago/ansible-course/md/Lab_3.md

     that deserves special mention and will become valuable to you as your inventory becomes larger and more complex.

-Right now, our examples are small and compact and only contain a handful of groups and variables; however, when you scale this up to a full infrastructure of servers, using a single flat inventory file could, once again, become unmanageable.
-Luckily, Ansible also provides a solution to this.
-Two specially-named directories, [host\_vars] and [group\_vars], are automatically searched for appropriate variable content if they exist within the playbook directory.
-We can test this out by recreating the preceding frontend variables example using this special directory structure, rather than putting the variables into the inventory file.

 Let\'s start by creating a new directory structure for this purpose: